lf-edge/eve/api/OBJECT-SIGNING.md

 - device boots up, and first sends a GET for `ControllerCerts` retrieving the payload signing and intermediate certificates used by the controller
 - device verifies the signing certs up to the root CA certificate the device trusts since birth
 - device sends the `register` POST call to upload it's device.cert and serial number to controller.
 This is signed using the onboarding certificate's priavate key and wraooed in the `AuthContainer` message
-- the controller inspects the onboarding certificate and compars serial number to determine whether this is a legitimate new device, and verifies that the `authPayload` is signed by using the onboarding public key.
+- the controller inspects the onboarding certificate and compars serial number to determine whether this is a legitimate new device, and verifies that the `protectedPayload` is signed by using the onboarding public key.

 The device then proceeds with the POST of `ConfigRequest` as below.